smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### Displacement Map
 ![real_a3_m1](real_a3_m1.png)
+Showcasing the URES map.

 ![real_a3_m](real_a3_m.png)
+Showcasing the UZ map.

 During the FEA, the displacement map revealed that the total resultant displacement (URES) had skewed values that were not consistent with hand calculations.
 It was necessary to change the plot definition properties to plot the displacement in the longitudinal Z direction (UZ) in the English IPS unit system.
 This helped to filter out all the multi-axial distortions.
 This allowed us to see a connection between the tensile elongation and the target parameter.